A Complete List of Songs Covered in 'Westworld'

-Every episode of Westworld has loads of timeline jumping and metaphors to unpack to add as fuel to the show’s theories fire, but some of the best nuggets come from its heavy use of incongruous song covers.
+Westworld has sort of lost the thread in Season 4.
+With every episode packing in timeline jumps and thin metaphors adding fuel to the show’s theories fire, the HBO series has moved a long way away from its initial draw as a sentient robot drama.
+But one thing has remained consistent after all these years: Some of its best nuggets come from its heavy use of incongruous song covers.
 Composed for orchestra, string quartet, and a very real player piano by Ramin Djawadi, who also scores Game of Thrones (if you couldn't tell by comparing the theme songs), most every song has deliberate purpose hiding in the original lyrics that are applicable to a character's development and motivations.
 But besides all the Radiohead (Hey!
 They got a real one in the finale: "Codex" from 2011's King of Limbs), it's kind of hard to keep track of every modern song that ever had its day in Sweetwater and beyond.
-(That was The Rolling Stones' "Play With Fire" and Roxy Music's "Do the Strand" in Episode 4 of Season 2, by the way.)
 Thus, behold: this compendium of all the pop cover songs Westworld has used, where it appeared, and (likely) why.

 "Paint It, Black" by The Rolling Stones